abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 ### Angular UI

-If you choose `Angular` as the UI framework, the solution is being separated into two folders:
+If you choose `Angular` as the UI framework, the solution will be separated into two folders:

-* `angular` folder contains the Angular UI application, the client-side code.
+* An `angular` folder that contains the Angular UI application, the client-side code.
-* `aspnet-core` folder contains the ASP.NET Core solution (a single project), the server-side code.
+* An `aspnet-core` folder that contains the ASP.NET Core solution (a single project), the server-side code.

 The server-side is similar to the solution described in the [Solution Structure](#solution-structure) section above.
 This project serves the API, so the `Angular` application can consume it.